isc-projects/stork/doc/man/stork-agent.8.rst

    Can also be set with the $STORK_AGENT_LISTEN_PROMETHEUS_ONLY environment variable.

 ``--prometheus-kea-exporter-host``
-   Instructs the agent to open Prometheus Kea exporter socket on specific address.
+   Instructs the agent to open Prometheus Kea exporter socket on specified address.

 ``--prometheus-kea-exporter-port``
-   Instructs the agent to open Prometheus Kea exporter socket on specific port.
+   Instructs the agent to open Prometheus Kea exporter socket on specified port.

 ``--prometheus-kea-exporter-interval``
    Instruct the agent to how frequently the statistics should be pulled from Kea.

 ``--prometheus-bind9-exporter-host``
-   Instructs the agent to open Prometheus BIND 9 exporter socket on specific address.
+   Instructs the agent to open Prometheus BIND 9 exporter socket on specified address.

 ``--prometheus-bind9-exporter-port``
-   Instructs the agent to open Prometheus BIND 9 exporter socket on specific port.
+   Instructs the agent to open Prometheus BIND 9 exporter socket on specified port.

 ``--prometheus-bind9-exporter-interval``
    Instruct the agent to how frequently the statistics should be pulled from BIND 9.